 Given the political and economic volatility in many parts of Africa, resettlement to third countries outside the region is an essential durable solution and element of protection for certain refugees.
 With limited opportunities for permanent integration in many countries of asylum and the protracted nature of some refugee situations, the need for third-country resettlement of African refugees is expected to continue.
-In recent years, UNHCR has increasingly viewed resettlement as an important tool of protection for refugees in Africa and has increased resettlement referrals this past year.
+In recent years, UNHCR has increasingly viewed resettlement as an important tool of protection for refugees in Africa, and has increased resettlement referrals this past year.

-We project just over 21,000 African refugee arrivals in FY 2015.
-This number is primarily a result of increased processing capacity for Congolese refugees in the Great Lakes region.
-Two countries of origin - Somalia and DRC - account for the vast majority of U.S. refugee admissions from Africa, followed by Eritrea, Sudan and Ethiopia.

-Implementation of the enhanced Congolese Resettlement Strategy - UNHCR's effort to refer 50,000 DRC refugees for resettlement from Rwanda, Uganda, Tanzania and Burundi to all resettlement countries over the next 5-7 years - continued in FY 2015 with increased processing in Tanzania and Burundi, following on efforts from Rwanda and Uganda.
-We anticipate strong arrivals of Congolese refugees from all four countries totaling approximately 7,000 arrivals.
+We project 27,500 African refugee arrivals in FY 2016.
+Two countries of origin - Somalia and DRC - still account for the vast majority of U.S. refugee admissions from Africa, followed by Eritrea, Sudan and Ethiopia.
+UNHCR's enhanced Congolese Resettlement Strategy effort has reached its stated goal to refer 50,000 DRC refugees for resettlement from Rwanda, Uganda, Tanzania and Burundi to resettlement countries over five years.
+In FY 2016, the number of Congolese resettled to the United States (more than 14,000) will for the first time surpass the number of Somalis.
+UNHCR will continue to refer Congolese refugees from the four countries, as the resettlement need for Congolese from the eastern Congo still exists.

 We expect to admit nearly 7,000 refugees from our two largest processing locations in Africa: Kenya and Ethiopia, plus another 600 from other locations in East Africa.
-Over 3,000 refugees will depart for the United States from Kenya this year, mostly Somalis in the Kakuma and Dadaab camps.
-PRM continues to fund movements of refugee applicants from Dadaab to Kakuma for the purposes of DHS interview and adjudication.
-Applicants return to Dadaab for medical exams and other post-DHS steps until their departure for the United States.
-Admissions from Ethiopia also continue to be strong with approximately 3,700 U.S. arrivals projected this fiscal year.
-Populations include primarily Somalis from camps in the east and Eritreans from the northern camps, including approximately 70 Eritrean unaccompanied refugee minors.
-We also will resettle smaller numbers of Sudanese from camps in West.
-We continue to interview refugees from the Central African Republic in southern Chad and Sudanese Darfuri refugees in Eastern Chad.
-We expect to admit nearly 500 refugees from Chad in FY 2015, part of an effort to build a large resettlement operation for Darfuri refugees in Eastern Chad.
-An additional 250 refugees from various locations in West Africa are also expected to be admitted in FY 2015.
+Close to 5,500 refugees will depart for the United States from Kenya this year, mostly Somalis in the Kakuma and Dadaab camps.
+PRM continues to fund movements of refugee applicants from Dadaab to Kakuma for the purposes of

+DHS/USCIS interview and adjudication, since DHS/USCIS staff cannot work at Dadaab due to the security conditions.
+Applicants return to Dadaab for medical exams and other post-DHS/USCIS steps until their departure for the United States.
+Admissions from Ethiopia also continue to be strong, with approximately 3,500 U.S. arrivals projected this year.
+Populations include primarily Somalis from camps in the east and Eritreans from the northern camps, including approximately 60 Eritrean unaccompanied refugee minors.
+We also will resettle smaller numbers of Sudanese from camps in the west.

+The United States continues to interview refugees from the Central African Republic in southern Chad and Sudanese Darfuri refugees in eastern Chad.
+We expect to admit nearly 600 refugees from Chad in FY 2016, part of an effort to build a large resettlement operation for Darfuri refugees in eastern Chad.
+An additional 450 refugees from various locations in West Africa are also expected to be admitted in FY 2016.

-From Southern Africa, we expect to admit 2,400 refugees consisting primarily of Somalis from South Africa and Congolese from Namibia, Zambia, and Zimbabwe.
-Resettlement of these populations will allow UNHCR to decrease its "footprint" in these countries by closing or reducing the size of camps, so that resources can be utilized elsewhere.
+From Southern Africa, we expect to admit 2,500 refugees - primarily Somalis from South Africa and Congolese from Malawi, Namibia, Zambia, and Zimbabwe.

 Outside of sub-Saharan Africa, we anticipate approximately 3,000 Sudanese, Somali, Ethiopian, Eritrean, and other sub-Saharan African refugees who will be arriving primarily from Egypt, Malta, or via one of the UNHCR Emergency Transit Centers in Romania and Slovakia.
-In all, we expect to admit refugees of nearly 30 African nationalities, processed in dozens of countries during FY 2015.
+In all, we expect to admit refugees of nearly 30 African nationalities, processed in dozens of countries, during FY 2016.

-We propose up to 22,000 resettlement numbers for African refugees in FY 2016.
-PRM has actively engaged relevant offices within the Department of State, UNHCR, the NGO community, and DHS/USCIS to identify caseloads appropriate for resettlement consideration.
-As a result of these discussions, PRM has identified a number of nationalities and groups for processing during FY 2016.
+We propose 35,000 resettlement numbers for African refugees in FY 2017 that will largely parallel the populations admitted in FY 2016.
+As a result of discussions within the Department of State, UNHCR, the NGO community, and DHS/USCIS to identify caseloads, PRM has identified a number of nationalities and groups for processing during FY 2017.